-Ian has personally climbed Mount Everest to the top and led over 35+ treks to Everest Base Camp and Kala Patthar.
+Ian has personally climbed Mount Everest to the top and led over 40+ treks to Everest Base Camp and Kala Patthar.
 After 15 years of running quality treks to Everest, we have developed our Top 50 Tips in support of your Everest Base Camp Trek.
-If you would like to chat with Ian or any of our knowledgable staff, then CONTACT US today.
+If you would like to chat with Ian or any of our knowledgeable staff, then CONTACT US today.
 Our team is here to help you gather the specific information you need to be successful.

 We only run quality treks to Everest with four guides for every group of ten trekkers.
 Having more staff on our trips gives you a safer and more enjoyable experience.
 We lead around 50 trips per year into the Everest region of Nepal.
 Over the years, we have become a world leader in offering quality run treks to Everest Base Camp.
 We are happy to schedule a free personal assessment with you.
 CONTACT US.

 We Have our own Full Time Staff in Kathmandu

 All our office staff in Colorado have trekked to Everest Base Camp over 8 times.
 Likewise, they have slept at Everest Base Camp and climbed local peaks in Everest region like Island peak, Mera Peak and Lobuche peak.
 Therefore, if you sign up with us, you are getting the best available information about how to train and fully prepare for your trek to Everest Base Camp.
 Read some REVIEWS from our trips.

 1).
 Trek the Traditional Route to Mount Everest